pravinva/osipi-connector/docs/ARCHITECTURE_MULTI_PIPELINE.md

 - No ownership conflicts since each pipeline owns its tables
 - Pipelines can run concurrently without coordination

-**Silver Layer (Single Merge Pipeline)**:
+**Silver Layer (Optional)**:
-- Single pipeline reads from ALL bronze pipeline tables
-- Merges and deduplicates data into unified silver tables
-- Uses window functions to keep most recent ingestion per unique key
-- Provides clean, deduplicated data for downstream consumption
+- This repo currently focuses on the **bronze per-pipeline tables** written by `pi_ingestion_pipeline`.
+- A silver merge pipeline is a valid pattern, but the sample silver notebooks were removed to keep the repo aligned with the “pipelines are generated from the mock API” workflow.

 ## Table Structure